The land of silk and money

-The wealth of Valencia was built on silk trading, so it’s no surprise to discover that the Silk Exchange is a very special building.
+The wealth of Valencia was built on silk trading, and it’s all on display at the historic Silk Exchange.

 Written by Michael Turtle